Ashy5000/polycash-website/whitepaper.md

 **7 Hashrate Forking Prevention**

 It is crucial to prevent miners from forking their hashrate through multiple wallet addresses, circumventing the difficulty adjustment algorithm.
-Three major strategies are applied to this issue.
+Two major strategies are applied to this issue.

-1. Maximum Miner Count
-   Maximum miner count, as addressed previously, can limit the number of miners in the network and thus the number of wallet addresses miners can fork their mining power into.
-2. Block Reward Locking
+1. Block Reward Locking
    Block reward locking prevents miners gaining block rewards until they have mined at least 3 blocks, lowering the efficiency of mining rate forking.
-3. Block Reward Adjustment
+2. Block Reward Adjustment
    Block Reward Adjustment decreases the block reward for each new miner that mines a block by 1% in order to impose a net loss of profits on miners that fork their hashrate.
 This is the most effective approach.

 **7.1 Block Reward Adjustment**